betterwebleon/international-list/README.md

 # international-list

-International List consists mostly of static cosmetic filters.
-English and few German websites are included.
-As regards tracking filters, they have been partly copied from other privacy filter lists (such as Fanboy Annoyances List).
+**International List consists mostly of static cosmetic filters.
+English and few German websites are included.** As regards tracking filters, they have been partly copied from other privacy filter lists.

 **What is the difference between this list and other ad blocking filter lists?**

-International List is a **complementary list** to basic ad blocking filter lists.
+International List is a **complementary list** to basic ad blocking filter lists (see chapter number 2 below for more info).
 Example: EasyList sometimes blocks only the advert.
 International List removes also the frame, where the ad had been placed.
 The complete frame removal often leaves more space for useful content and is therefore not meant only for aesthetic purposes.

 **What is the difference between this list and other advanced privacy filter lists?**

-International List is a **"light" (mostly cosmetic)** version.
-See chapter No. 2 below for more info.
+International List is a very **"light" (mostly cosmetic)** version of Fanboy Annoyances List.
 This means it doesn't block all the social content.
 Example: if there are social buttons on top and bottom of a webpage, this filter list will remove only social buttons on the top.
 The others on the bottom remain in order to keep the website functional in terms of social networks.

 *So a basic rule here is: first content, then other social crap.*

 The list is **intended for simple users** with a set-and-forget approach.
 Copy the raw URL to your content-filtering software's custom filter list (see point 2.B below for more info).
-If you have any suggestions or issues to report, please report it [here](https://github.com/betterwebleon/international-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).
+If you have any suggestions or issues to report, please do it [here](https://github.com/betterwebleon/international-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).

 ###1.
 Recommended content-filtering software:
 **uBlock Origin**